What Does an Environmental Consulting Company Do?

 Obviously, decommissioning a heating oil tank or underground storage tank isn’t something you’re going to do yourself.
 And it isn’t something you should just outsource to anyone.

-A professional environmental consulting and remediation company can work to properly (and safely) decommission and, potentially, remove a heating oil tank.
+A professional environmental consulting and remediation company can work to properly (and safely) decommission and, potentially, remove an underground storage tank.

 Nothing really makes people cringe like a possible mold sighting in their homes.
 The truth is, mold is a common problem that can be easily remedied and then prevented by monitoring the amount of moisture in your building.